 The turnaround time varies for getting results back from blood tests.
 Depending on the type of test being performed, the instructions from the physician, and the laboratory itself, it could take less than an hour to obtain results or up to several days or even a week.

 Whether a patient’s blood is being tested for a routine inspection or more specific information is sought such as details on lipids, enzymes, thyroid production, or waste products, blood lab technicians and procedures can handle it all.
-All of this goes on behind the scenes in a medical laboratory to keep patients healthy and doctors well informed.
+All of this goes on behind the scenes in a to keep patients healthy and doctors well informed.